 Compliance with these deadlines will ensure that students receive their graduation audit prior to the deadline for changing their final semester’s schedule in the event they have overlooked a degree requirement.

 Students must complete their Intent to Graduate Form/Graduation Application by the deadlines specified above.
 The application opens for May and August in September of the preceding year, and the application for December opens in January.
-Students on record for Spring or Summer graduation will receive an email in September of their senior year with information about the relevant graduation processes and deadlines.
+Students on record for Spring or Summer graduation will receive an email in September of their final year with information about the relevant graduation processes and deadlines.
 Students on record for Fall graduation will receive an email the January prior.
-Any curriculum modification or course substitution forms should be submitted at the same time if they are not already on file.
+Any curriculum petition or course substitution forms should be submitted at the same time if they are not already on file.

 After submitting their application, students will receive an official Graduation Audit, which notes any outstanding requirements they have to complete.

 Note: this audit includes courses for which they are currently enrolled, as the credit has not yet been earned.
 Students should review these forms carefully, in particular any additional notes that were included by the Dean’s Office.